robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 Throughout the course of the project, you will learn:

 * How to structure large programs
-* How to break big projects down into manageable chunks and milestones
+* How to break down projects down into manageable chunks and milestones
 * How to write automated tests so that your computer verifies that your code is correct for you

 If you get stuck (defined as making zero progress for 30 minutes), you can get some inspiration from [my example project](https://gist.github.com/robert/5100dfffe8afbb04b560dd0fff184753).
 I've written it in Python, but I've also tried to avoid using any Python-specific constructs.
 It should therefore be a useful reference regardless of which language you are using.
 If your code looks different from mine, then as long as it works don't worry!
 There are usually many different ways to solve the same problem.